Is Your Child at Risk for Hepatitis B?

 The good news is that hep B can be prevented through vaccines.

 These factors put a person at high risk for getting hep B:

 Having sex with more than one partner

-Having another sexually transmitted disease
+Having another sexually transmitted infection

-Using unsterilized needles when tattooing, ear-piercing or body-piercing
+Using unsterilized needles when tattooing, ear-piercing, or body-piercing

-Sharing personal items like razors or toothbrushes
+Sharing personal items like razors or toothbrushes with an infected person

-Sharing chewing gum
+Sharing chewing gum with an infected person

 Touching fresh skin breaks, cuts, burns, or blood of an infected person

 Living with a long-term infected person